cjiga/aws-certified-cloud-practitioner-new/README.md

 - In AWS you apply the least privilege principle: don’t give more permissions than a user needs

 ## IAM Policies Structure
+JSON document that outlines permissions for users or groups

 - Consists of
   - Version: policy language version, always include “2012-10-17”
   - Id: an identifier for the policy (optional) • Statement: one or more individual statements (required)